liquidambar

 ( li - kwid - AM - bar )

-At-A-Glance InformationThis genus, commonly known as Sweet Gum, is made up of deciduous trees that need full sun and moderate to regular water.
+At-A-Glance InformationThis genus, commonly known as Sweet Gum, Star Gum, Red Gum, Satin-Walnut or American Storax, is made up of deciduous trees that need full sun and moderate to regular water to perform well.
 Sweet Gum will attract birds to your garden.
-The foliage is beautiful, turning colors in fall, and make them wonderful shade trees.
+The foliage is beautiful, turning brilliant colors in fall, and casts good shade in summertime.
 Younger trees have an upright habit, while mature ones have spreading canopies.
 Flowers are inconspicuous.
 Spiky ball-shaped fruits fall from trees throughout the year.
 They are good street trees if given enough distance from sidewalks and roads; their root systems will raise paved surfaces.
+Use these trees in the landscape as shade trees, accents, background plantings, or simply to add fall color to the garden.
+Although these plants are not considered toxic, their spiky seed balls can be a physical hazard to grazing animals and barefoot humans.

 |